 The face is the canvas of the soul.
 The secret of the mermaid’s mirror is that it reflects anything she wishes to see.

 Moria formally studied make-up artistry during her tutelage in Make-up Design School in Atlanta, Georgia in 2004.
 She has worked as a professional make-up artist on sets and applies the more theatrical aspects of make-upology to her face as well as others.
-She delights in seeing her faces transformed by contours and highlights, smoking and blurring, glittering and coloring, blending, and by using unexpected colors to evoke the Geisha, the ingénue, Kali, Renaissance portraiture, the feline, and stars of silent film.
+She delights in seeing her faces transformed by contours and highlights, smoking and blurring, glittering and coloring, blending, and by using unexpected colors to evoke the archetypes of history, psychology, and dream.

 With faces as her canvas, Moria patiently and deftly shows her students the mysteries of effective theatrical makeup.